-- The Time Selector enables you to select a relative global time interval, such as the last day, or set a custom time range. - The selected time interval stays the same, whether viewing metrics in a dashboard or investigating detections, until you change the interval or navigate to a page with a preset time interval, such as detection details or threat briefings. - If a relative time interval is selected when you log out, the ExtraHop system defaults to that relative time interval when you log back in. - If a custom time range is selected when you log out, the ExtraHop system defaults to the last relative time interval you viewed during the previous login session. - You can access the five most recent unique time intervals from the History tab of the Time Selector. - The time interval is included at the end of the URL in your browser.
+- The Time Selector enables you to select a relative global time interval, such as the last day, or set a custom time range. - The Time Selector enables you to manually change your displayed time zone. - The selected time interval stays the same, whether viewing metrics in a dashboard or investigating detections, until you change the interval or navigate to a page with a preset time interval, such as detection details or threat briefings. - If a relative time interval is selected when you log out, the ExtraHop system defaults to that relative time interval when you log back in. - If a custom time range is selected when you log out, the ExtraHop system defaults to the last relative time interval you viewed during the previous login session. - You can access the five most recent unique time intervals from the History tab of the Time Selector. - The time interval is included at the end of the URL in your browser.
 To share a link with others that maintains a specific time interval, copy the entire URL.
-To maintain a specific time interval after logging out of the ExtraHop system, bookmark the URL. - The time interval associated with the collection and presentation of network data is determined by your local NTP server by default.
-You can change the system time in the ExtraHop system from the Administration settings.
-For more information, see Configure the system time ☑ in the ExtraHop Administrators Guide.
+To maintain a specific time interval after logging out of the ExtraHop system, bookmark the URL.